 - Avoid recessed lighting fixtures placed too close together or in rows down the center of the room.
 This type of installation can have the look of an airport runway.

-- When lighting a three-dimensional object such as a fireplace, sculpture, or flower arrangement with recessed lighting, it is more effective to light it from two or three different angles.
+- When lighting a three-dimensional object, such as a fireplace, sculpture, or flower arrangement with recessed lighting, it is more effective to light it from two or three different angles.

 - Use wall-washing recessed lighting fixtures around the perimeter of a small room to help "push" the walls out and make the space feel larger, or aim them at a collection of artwork or photographs to call attention to the display.

-Sizing Recessed Light Fixtures
+Recessed Light Fixture Installation

-Types of Light Bulbs for Recessed Lighting
+Types of Bulbs for Recessed Light Fixtures

-When selecting or installing recessed lighting, several types of fixtures and bulbs are available for specific needs.
+When selecting or installing recessed lighting, several types of fixtures and bulbs are available for specific needs:

 - Halogen bulbs offer a clean white light and are available in both flood and spot types in sizes to fit 4-, 5-, or 6-inch fixtures.